streamsets/datacollector-oss/BUILD.md

 To skip the RAT report during the build use the `-DskipRat` option.

+## Running integration tests

+From within the Data Collector directory, execute:

+`mvn install -Pdist -DskipTests`

+Once the dependencies are installed, run the integration tests:

+`mvn failsafe:integration-test -DfailIfNoTests=false`

+In case you want to run a specific integration class (here the module basic-lib is executed with integration tests in 'HttpProcessorIT'):

+`mvn -pl basic-lib failsafe:integration-test -Dit.test="HttpProcessorIT" -DfailIfNoTests=false`

 ## Release build

 From within the Data Collector directory, execute: